AdaCore/gnatstudio/docs/users_guide/extending.rst

-  Either an empty string or :file:`-eL`, depending on whether the :guilabel:`Fast Project Loading` preference if set.  :file:`-eL` is used by GNAT tools to specify whether symbolink links should be followed when parsing projects.
+  Either an empty string or :file:`-eL`, depending on whether the :guilabel:`Fast Project Loading` preference if set.  :file:`-eL` is used by GNAT tools to specify whether symbolic links should be followed when parsing projects.
 This macro is only available in commands defined in the :guilabel:`Build Manager` and the :guilabel:`Build Launcher` dialogs.